 The oxytocin market is expected to grow at a compound annual growth rate of 5.46% over the forecast period to reach a market size of US$36.628 million in 2026 from US$25.242 million in 2019.

 Oxytocin is produced in the hypothalamus and is secreted into the bloodstream by the posterior pituitary gland.
 Secretion depends on the electrical activity of neurons in the hypothalamus – it is released into the blood when these cells are excited.
 The two main actions of oxytocin in the body are contraction of the womb (uterus) during childbirth and lactation.
 The hormone is produced in the hypothalamus and is secreted from the paraventricular nucleus to the posterior pituitary where it is stored.
 It is then released in pulses during childbirth to induce uterine contractions.
 The concentration of oxytocin receptors on the myometrium increases significantly during pregnancy and reaches a peak in early labor.
 Activation of oxytocin receptors on the myometrium triggers a downstream cascade that leads to increased intracellular calcium in uterine myofibrils which strengthens and increases the frequency of uterine contractions.
 In humans, most hormones are regulated by negative feedback; however, oxytocin is one of the few that is regulated by positive feedback.
-The head of the foetus pushing on the cervix signals the release of oxytocin from the posterior pituitary of the mother.
+The head of the fetus pushing on the cervix signals the release of oxytocin from the posterior pituitary of the mother.
 Oxytocin then travels to the uterus where it stimulates uterine contractions.
 The elicited uterine contractions will then stimulate the release of increasing amounts of oxytocin.
 This positive feedback loop will continue until parturition.

 Since exogenously administered and endogenously secreted oxytocin result in the same effects on the female reproductive system, synthetic oxytocin may be used in specific instances during the antepartum and postpartum period to induce or improve uterine contractions.
 Oxytocin stimulates the uterine muscles to contract and also increases the production of prostaglandins, which increase the contractions further.
-Manufactured oxytocin is sometimes given to induce labour if it has not started naturally or it can be used to strengthen contractions to aid childbirth.
+Manufactured oxytocin is sometimes given to induce labor if it has not started naturally or it can be used to strengthen contractions to aid childbirth.
 In addition, manufactured oxytocin is often given to speed up delivery of the placenta and reduce the risk of heavy bleeding by contracting the uterus.
 During breastfeeding, oxytocin promotes the movement of milk through the ducts in the breast, allowing it to be excreted by the nipple.
 Oxytocin is also present in men, playing a role in sperm transport and production of testosterone by the testes.
 In the brain, oxytocin acts as a chemical messenger and has an important role in many human behaviors.
-Certain factors that are driving the market growth include the increasing prevalence of pregnancy complications, the rising number of births globally, and growing awareness of induced labour and breastfeeding.
+Certain factors that are driving the market growth include the increasing prevalence of pregnancy complications, the rising number of births globally, and growing awareness of induced labor and breastfeeding.

 However, stringent regulations and the high cost of oxytocin drugs are expected to be the key restraints for the oxytocin market growth.
 While oxytocin usage is widely approved to alleviate pain during childbirth by contracting the uterus, reports concerning its misuse have prompted governments to issue strict regulations for its usage.
 Excessive oxytocin levels may aggravate stress levels instead.
 Thus, governments are looking to restrict its usage through regulations, which is expected to act as a major restraint to its market growth.